Islam in Hungary: Early history

-Turkish rule of central Hungary
+Turkish rule in Hungary

+From the late 14th century, Hungarians were faced with the growing presence of the Turkish Empire in neighbouring parts of the Balkans.

-The Turks entered Hungary after the Battle of Mohács in 1526.
-From 1541, they started to control the central part directly and organized five eyalets: Budin, Kanije, Eğri, Varat (Oradea), and Temeşvar.
+The Muslim Turks began to establish control in the Kingdom of Hungary after the Battle of Mohács in 1526.
+In 1541, they gained control of the centre of the former kingdom, establishing Macaristan (Ottoman Hungary), beginning with the Budin eyalet.
+They later established the Temeşvar, Eğri, Kanije and Varat eyalets, and the Ottoman vassal states of the Principality of Transylvania and the short-lived Principality of Upper Hungary (present-day Slovakia).

-In the 16th century, during the Ottoman rule, numerous Muslim personalities were born in Hungary.
-Among them, the most important were the Ottoman Grand Vizier, Kanijeli Siyavuş Pasha (from Nagykanizsa) who held the function three times between 1582 and 1593, the Ottoman historian İbrahim Peçevi (Ibrahim of Pécs), and the famous Mevlevian dervish Pecsevi Árifi Ahmed Dede, also a Turk native of Pécs.
+In the 16th and 17th centuries, numerous Muslim personalities were born in Hungary.
+Among them, the most important were the Ottoman Grand Vizier, Kanijeli Siyavuş Pasha (from Nagykanizsa) who held the function three times between 1582 and 1593, the Ottoman historian İbrahim Peçevi (Ibrahim of Pécs), the famous Mevlevian dervish Pecsevi Árifi Ahmed Dede, also a Turk native of Pécs, and the famous Ottoman army officer, historian, and travel writer Osman Ağa of Temeşvar, from Temesvár.

 Most Islamic studies in Hungary were taught according to the Hanafi madhhab, or Hanafi school of thought, of Sunni Islam.
+Churches in Hungary were repurposed as mosques, which sometimes involved architectural changes, although Islamic architectural features were removed from the vast majority of churches following the Ottoman retreat.

-Turkish rule in the Hungarian lands ended definitively in 1699, with the signing of the Treaty of Karlowitz.
-The 150-year Ottoman period left behind a legacy of Turkish architecture such as mosques, türbes, and public baths (hamams), as well as changes in the local cuisine, such as the popularization of coffeehouses and the introduction of the paprika, an essential spice in Hungarian dishes.
+Turkish rule in the Hungarian lands ended definitively in 1718, with the signing of the Treaty of Passarowitz.
+The Ottoman period left behind a legacy of Turkish architecture such as mosques, türbes, and public baths (hamams), as well as changes in the local cuisine, such as the popularization of coffeehouses and the introduction of paprika, an essential spice in Hungarian dishes.